 Trimmed down the sides, cutting the excess plywood above the shear and the excess frame.
 Working on the very front of the boat, the bow stem.
 Trying to decide how high to leave it.

 Terri helped me paint the inside and apply 2 coats over the last 2 days.
 It looks great and is ready for the next step of cutting the excess from the side panels and frame pieces.
 This will allow me to prepare the sides to receive the deck beams.
 More on that later.
+Not sure why the camera gave it 2 different shades but the true color is the bottom pic.

 Painted the bottom with copper anti-fouling paint because this boat will be in the water most of the year.
 Went on well and did not smell as bad as I feared.